Bartlebys/BartlebysCore/README.md

 If your data can be totally loaded in Memory, Bartleby's Core is probably a good solution for your App.
 It will allow to use simple functional programming approach to manipulate your data synchronously very efficiently, and integrate easily with your RESTFul API.

-# BTree
+# Dependency BTree

-- The collection, and the datapoint object registry are relying on Karoy Lorentey's  Binary Tree implementation.The BTree folder has been mirrored from [Karoy Lorentey's BTree](https://github.com/attaswift/BTree). and is licensed under the [MIT license](LicenseBTree.md)
+- The collection, and the datapoint object registry are relying on Karoy Lorentey's  Binary Tree implementation.
+Btree has been forked from [Karoy Lorentey's BTree](https://github.com/attaswift/BTree). and is licensed under the [MIT license](LicenseBTree.md)

 # Installation